MBaptisteM/MBaptisteM.github.io/README.md

 You will also find:

-* my CV / résumé
+* my CV
 * links to my social media profiles
-* and different ways to contact me
+* a list of all my main projects
+* all my bighest soft skills

 🔗 Visit the website:
 https://mbaptistem.github.io